BrutalCoding/shady.ai/README.md

 No builds are available yet.

 ### DIY

-#### You've got the source code, here's how you can build it yourself:
+#### You've got the source code, here's how you can build it yourself

 1. Install Flutter and make sure you can run their example app (counter app).
 2. Install FVM (Flutter Version Manager) and make sure you can run it (e.g. `fvm --version` outputs 2.4.1 at the time of this writing).
 3. Open your terminal, navigate to the root of this project (e.g. `cd ~/my-favorite-projects/shady.ai`)
 4. Navigate to the frontend: `cd shady_ai_flutter`